 Jurisdiction for hazards programs, both natural and man-made, is spread among many committees in Congress.
 Each committee only handles a piece of the overall efforts to prevent and mitigate hazards.
 A caucus can provide the "big picture" to interested lawmakers and their staff, and give them the opportunity to see how the issues that fall within individual committee jurisdictions fit within a larger national effort.
 Typical caucus events include Capitol Hill briefings, roundtable discussions, special forums, receptions, and events targeted to a subgroup of the caucus.
 Events can be structured so that they also provide a forum for raising the visibility of a hazards-related topic with the media and the public.

-Focus greater attention in Congress on the natural and technological hazards facing the nation and improve understanding of the need to mitigate against the impacts of floods, earthquakes, hurricanes, landslides and land subsidence, tornadoes, volcanoes, wind storms, drought, fire, and tsunamis.
+Focus greater attention in Congress on the natural hazards facing the nation and improve understanding of the need to mitigate against the impacts of floods, earthquakes, hurricanes, landslides and land subsidence, tornadoes, volcanoes, wind storms, drought, fire, and tsunamis.

 Enhance the integration of science and engineering in land-use planning and building code development.